Kitware/vtk-book/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-14</b>.
 Portion of computational grid for the LOx post.<a href="https://kitware.github.io/vtk-examples/site/Cxx/VisualizationAlgorithms/LOxGrid" title="LOxGrid"> See LOxGrid.cxx</a> and <a href="https://kitware.github.io/vtk-examples/site/Python/VisualizationAlgorithms/LOxGrid" title="LOxGrid"> LOxGrid.py</a>.</figcaption>
 </figure>

-To display the scalar field using color mapping, we must change the actor's representation from wireframe to surface, turn on scalar visibility for each vtkPolyDataMapper, set each mapper's scalar range, and render again, producing the right image of **Figure 12-14**.
+To display the scalar field using color mapping, we must change the actor's representation from wireframe to surface, turn on scalar visibility for each vtkPolyDataMapper, set each mapper's scalar range, and render again, producing the right image of {ref}`Figure 12-14 <Figure-12-14>`.

 ``` tcl
 postActor SetRepresentationToSurface